chartjunk/NLog.LoggingContext/README.md

 # NLog.LoggingScope

 ### ENRICH your log entries with IDs...
-...that are uniform within a block of code
+...that are uniform within a block of code:

 ```C#
 using(new LoggingScope("MyScope"))